List of Fraggle Rock characters

-The following is a list of characters that appear in Fraggle Rock, its animated spin-off, and all related projects.
+The following characters appear in Fraggle Rock, its animated spin-off, and all related projects.

 Fraggles

-The Fraggles are anthropomorphic creatures, about 22 in tall," with fur in a wide variety of colors and a tail similar to a lion's, with a tuft of fur on the end.
+The Fraggles are anthropomorphic creatures, about 22 in tall", with fur in a wide variety of colors and a tail similar to a lion's, with a tuft of fur on the end.
 They live in a network of caves called Fraggle Rock, populated by a variety of creatures, and seeming to connect to at least two different worlds in separate dimensions of time and space.
 Fraggles spend much of their carefree lives in play, exploring their worlds, and generally enjoying themselves.
 However, at the same time they maintain a complex culture and society, with each individual having rights and responsibilities.
 They have basic skill with tools and with rudimentary machinery, and the concept of war is known to them (although wars between Fraggles are very rare).
 Fraggles live on a diet of vegetables, especially radishes.
 If individuals touch their heads together before falling asleep they can "share dreams".

 Principal Fraggles

-Five teenage fraggles are at the center of the series: Gobo, Mokey, Wembley, Boober and Red.
+Five fraggles are at the center of the series: Gobo, Mokey, Wembley, Boober and Red.
 They form a tight-knit group of friends, and each has a distinct personality.

 Gobo Fraggle

-Gobo Fraggle (performed by Jerry Nelson in the original live-action series, John Tartaglia in Fraggle Rock: Back to the Rock, voiced by Townsend Coleman in the animated series) is the "leader" of the five main Fraggles.
+Gobo Fraggle (performed by Jerry Nelson in the original live-action series, John Tartaglia in Fraggle Rock: Rock On! and Fraggle Rock: Back to the Rock, voiced by Townsend Coleman in the animated series) is the "leader" of the five main Fraggles.
 He has the mindset of a young teenager and unusually level-headed and practical for a Fraggle, preferring to control most situations.
 He plays a guitar (made from a gourd) and often goes on trips to explore the lesser-known tunnels of Fraggle Rock, apparently more out of a sense of obligation to, and admiration for, his Uncle Traveling Matt than from personal inclination, but he nevertheless enjoys these adventures.
 An unfailing pragmatist, he resists the influence of his friends.
 Gobo has an orange complexion and purple hair, and wears a yellow sweater with a brown vest: in early episodes he wears a dark magenta cardigan.

 During the Outer Space segments, Gobo is operated by Mike Quinn with Jerry Nelson still performing his voice.

 He was designed by Michael K. Frith, and built by Caroly Wilcox and Tim Miller.